 While in-built marketing and communication features are not Pipedrive's strong suit, it makes up for this limitation by offering a powerful contact management system.
 Pipedrive organizes your contacts into people and organizations, grouping leads and clients by association.
 It also provides a visual timeline of all emails, calls, and activities of each contact in your database.

-A CRM for sales reps wouldn't be complete without the means to call your prospects.
+A CRM platform for sales reps wouldn't be complete without the means to call your prospects.
 To that end, Pipedrive allows you to integrate your contact data with telephony integrations like Google Meet, Twilio, and CloudTalk.

 Pipedrive has several tools for lead management, sales forecasting, and goal management helping you maximize sales and profits.
 It also integrates with lead generation tools like Prospector.